RifatArefin32/My-Learning-SQL-and-RDBMS/Topics/2_SQL_Commands.md

 ```

 Now we can see all the tables of the database and check our table has been created or not.

 ```sql
 SHOW TABLES;
 ```

-We can see the description of a table.
-Let's see the description of our `employee` table.
+We can see the describe our `employee` table i.e. show the structure of the table.

 ```sql
 DESC employee;
 ```

 One important thing is, if we want to create a table which already exists, it'll generate an error.
 To avoid error we can use `IF NOT EXISTS` clause.
 Now we'll create another table `salary`

 ```bash
 CREATE TABLE IF NOT EXISTS salary(
     id INT NOT NULL,